-For increased flexibility, a combination of serial interface registers and parallel pin controls (CFG1-4 and PDN) can also be used to configure the device.
+For increased flexibility, a combination of serial interface registers and parallel pin controls (CFG1-4 and PDN) also can be used to configure the device.

 The parallel interface control pins CFG1 to CFG4 and PDN are available.
-After power-up, the device will automatically get configured as per the parallel pin voltage settings (refer to Table 5 to Table 11) and no reset is required.
+After power-up, the device is automatically configured as per the parallel pin voltage settings (refer to Table 5 through Table 11) and no reset is required.
 A simple resistor string can be used as illustrated in Figure 3.

 SEN, SDATA, and SCLK function as serial interface pins and are used to access the internal registers of ADC.
-The registers must first be reset to their default values either by applying a pulse on RESET pin or by a high setting on the <RST> bit (in register ).
+The registers must first be reset to their default values either by applying a pulse on RESET pin or by a high setting on the <RST> bit (in register).
 After reset, the RESET pin must be kept low.

-The serial interface section describes the register programming and register reset in more detail.
+The Serial Interface section describes the register programming and register reset in more detail.